Rotary History

 Rotary Club of Elko

-In 1928, the Rotary Club of Elko was established and, in 1989, sponsored a second Rotary Club in Elko, known as the Desert Sunrise Club.
-The Rotary Club of Elko is known as a "Lunch" club because we meet on Wednesdays at 12 PM for lunch at the ino.
-The Desert Sunrise Club is known as a "Breakfast" club because they meet on Thursday mornings for breakfast at 6:30 AM at the Stockman's Hotel and Casino.
+The Rotary Club of Elko is known as a "Lunch" club because we meet on Wednesdays at 12 PM for lunch.
+The Desert Sunrise Club is known as a "Breakfast" club because they meet on Thursday mornings for breakfast at 6:30 AM.
+Both clubs currently meet at The Terrace Senior Center.